Riclacper/english-interactive-quiz/README.md

 # 🎓 English Interactive Quiz

-This is an interactive English grammar quiz built as a web activity for semester review.
-It was developed using only HTML, CSS, and JavaScript — no frameworks — and is fully responsive and user-friendly.
+This is an interactive English grammar quiz built as a semester review activity.
+It was developed using only **HTML**, **CSS**, and **JavaScript** — no frameworks — and is fully responsive and user-friendly.

 ## 📚 Topics Covered

-The quiz contains **30 questions**, organized by topics covered during the semester:
+The quiz contains **30 questions**, organized by topics studied during the semester:

 - ✅ **Present Simple**
 - ✅ **Future Simple**